dianeegret/2022-Whale-Habitat-Distribution/Eubalaena_glacialis_ship_distribution_model.md

 library("rgdal")
 ```

 We then load environmental data.
 A background map of the oceans and land will help us illustrate the North Atlantic Right Whale's (_Eubalaena Glacialis_) distribution and put it into context.
 Here we source it from Gebco.net as a raster of the North Atlantic ocean, available here https://download.gebco.net.
-I used a range of Nº70-Sº10 and Wº100-Eº20.
+I used a range of Nº70 to Sº10 and Wº-100 to Eº20.
 We use a tif format (Tagged Image Format), an image format for storing raster graphics images.
 A raster is two-dimensional map format composed of gridded data that can be visualized when plotted.

 ```{r echo=TRUE}
 # load pre-downloaded file of environmental data